SHIVAMAMBAH/DSA/Chapter 01/Explanation.md

 e.g. structures in C / C++ and classes in C++ / Java.
 Like in structures, we combine many system defined data types and call it user defined data types.
 This gives more flexibility and comfort in dealing with computer memory.

+## 3. Data Structures

+Once we have data in variables, we need some mechanism for manipulating the data to solve problems. **Data Structure is a particular way of storing and organizing data in a computer so that it can be used efficiently.** A data structure is a special format for organizing and storing data.
+General data structures include arrays, files, linked list, stacks, queues, trees, graphs and so on.<br>

+Depending on the organizing of the elements, data structures are classified into two types:<br>

+(1) **Linear Data Structure**: Elements are accessed in a sequential order but it is not compulsary to store all elements sequentially.<br>
+e.g. Linked list, stacks, queues etc.<br>
+(2) ** Non Linear Data Structure**: Elements of this data structure are stored/accessed in a non-linear order.<br>
+e.g. trees and graphs etc.<br>